 - If you are unsure, select “Model Tournament.”
 This will run a model tournament and surface the best model and story to the user.
 Note that this option does take longer to run because it generates multiple models to test.

 - If you do not specify an algorithm, GLM is selected as the default because it is generally the quickest to finish.

 When Are Tree-Based Algorithms More Useful and Effective?

-Last but not least, when and why and where should you use these new algorithms?
+Last but not least, when and why should you use these new algorithms?
 There is no clear-cut method to know ahead of time which algorithm will perform optimally, so testing and experimentation are sometimes required in order to compare model performance.
 Some datasets are naturally better suited to linear regression, while for others, tree-based methods yield better results.
 If you don’t want to try and decipher which algorithm is optimal, no worries!
 As mentioned earlier, Einstein Discovery handles this automatically via a “model tournament,” so you don’t need to run the comparison manually.

 As we said previously, it’s difficult to always know which type of algorithm will perform better on any given dataset, but at a high level, there are several circumstances in which tree-based ensemble algorithms have unique advantages over other supervised machine learning algorithms.
 These scenarios include (but are not limited to):

 - Datasets with target outcomes that are a continuous variable (numeric) have proven to benefit the most from the new algorithms in our experience